anyscale/madewithml.github.io/docs/courses/mlops/product.md

 </tbody>
 </table>

-!!! warning
-    Ideally we wouldn't be doing both rule-based text matching and predicting implicit tags in the same release because they’re both different and involved requirements.
-In fact, we may use the identification release to create a properly labeled dataset to use for prediction.
-But, we’ll include it in this release so we can talk about some aspects of project management that’s unique to ML systems.

 ### Out of scope

 > What aspects of the feature/problem should we not be concerned with for the immediate planning?
 Out of scope doesn't mean that we will never address but just not during this specific deliverable.

+- identify relevant tags beyond our [approved list](https://github.com/GokuMohandas/MadeWithML/blob/main/datasets/tags.json){:target="_blank"} of tags
 - using text from content metadata besides title and description, such as full-text HTML from associated links.
 - interpretability for why we recommend certain tags.

 ### Decisions

-> Given the feasibility evaluation, constraints and integration, what are the key decisions that need to be made?
-A recommended framework to use is driver, approved, contributor and informed (DACI) responsibility assignment matrix.
+> Given the feasibility evaluation, constraints and what's out of scope, what are the key decisions that need to be made?
+A recommended framework to use is driver, approver, contributors and informed ([DACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix#DACI){:target="_blank"}) responsibility assignment matrix.

 <table>
 <thead>
   <tr>
-    <th>Decision</th>
+    <th>Driver</th>
     <th>Approver</th>
-    <th>Contributor</th>
+    <th>Contributors</th>
     <th>Informed</th>
   </tr>
 </thead>